Deputy Prime Minister of Australia

-The deputy prime minister of Australia is the deputy chief executive and the second highest ranking officer of the Australian Government.
+The deputy prime minister of Australia is the deputy head of government and the second highest ranking officer of the Australian Government.
 The office of deputy prime minister was officially created as a ministerial portfolio in 1968, although the title had been used informally for many years previously.
 The deputy prime minister is appointed by the governor-general on the advice of the prime minister.
 When Australia has a Labor government, the deputy leader of the parliamentary party holds the position of deputy prime minister.
 When Australia has a Coalition government, the Coalition Agreement mandates that all Coalition members support the leader of the Liberal Party becoming prime minister and the leader of the National Party becoming the deputy prime minister.

-The 2017–18 Australian parliamentary eligibility crisis resulted in the position being made vacant for the first time since its official creation.
-Barnaby Joyce, the then-incumbent, was ruled ineligible to be a member of parliament by the High Court of Australia sitting as the Court of Disputed Returns on 27 October 2017, as he held New Zealand citizenship at the time of his election in contravention of Section 44 of the Constitution of Australia.
-Julie Bishop would act in the place of the prime minister during the vacancy in the deputy premiership.
-Joyce regained the position on 6 December 2017 after he won the by-election for the seat of New England several days earlier.

 History

+Early and unofficial usage

 Prime Minister John McEwen with John Gorton on 9 January 1968.
 The following day, Gorton was sworn in as prime minister, and McEwen became the inaugural deputy prime minister.

 Originally the position of deputy prime minister was an unofficial or honorary position accorded to the second-highest ranking minister in the government.
 The unofficial position acquired more significance following the 1922 federal election, which saw the governing Nationalist Party lose its parliamentary majority.
 The Nationalists eventually reached a coalition agreement with the Country Party, which called for Country Party leader Earle Page to take the second rank in the Nationalist-led ministry of Stanley Bruce.
 While Page's only official title was treasurer, he was considered as a deputy to Bruce.
+Since then, the Coalition agreement between the Liberals (and their predecessors) and Country Party called for the leader of the Country Party (subsequently the National Party) to rank second in Cabinet.
+That continues to be the case when the Coalition is in government.
+In the case of Labor governments, the party's deputy leader ranks second in Cabinet.

 Although no office of that name had officially been created, by 1946 the title "deputy prime minister" was being used in the Commonwealth of Australia Gazette.

-From then until 1968, the Coalition agreement between the Liberals (and their predecessors) and Country Party called for the leader of the Country Party (subsequently the National Party) to rank second in Cabinet.
-That continues to be case when the Coalition is in government.
-In the case of Labor governments, the party's deputy leader ranks second in Cabinet.
+According to political historian Colin Hughes, the title was in common usage in official ministerial lists by the 1960s but the designation was "not of an official post and no firm date for its inception can be provided".